Timothy John Entwisle

-In 2022, Tim was on the panel of expert judges for ABC’s ‘Australia’s Favourite Tree’ competition, where he appeared on episodes of ABC TV’s show Catalyst.
-He also helped select the short-listed trees for a public poll which drew 265,000 responses over three weeks and contributed to ABC’s live blog and various ABC radio conversations about the poll.
+In 2022, Tim was on the panel of expert judges for ABC's ‘Australia's Favourite Tree’ competition, where he appeared on episodes of ABC TV's show Catalyst.
+He also helped select the short-listed trees for a public poll which drew 265,000 responses over three weeks and contributed to ABC's live blog and various ABC radio conversations about the poll.

-In the same year, Thames &Hudson published his memoir called ‘Evergreen: The Botanic Life of a Plant Punk’ about his experiences as director of Royal Botanic Gardens in Sydney, Kew and Melbourne, as well as his life influences and perspectives, particularly about the role of public gardens.
+In the same year, Thames &Hudson published his memoir called ‘Evergreen: The Botanical Life of a Plant Punk’ about his experiences as director of Royal Botanic Gardens in Sydney, Kew and Melbourne, as well as his life influences and perspectives, particularly about the role of public gardens.
 His love of garage music and algae feature in the early years, and there is a chapter on the very public removal of ten fig trees in Sydney during his time as director there.

-He continues to publish in phycology.
+Entwisle continues to publish scientific papers in phycology, and articles and books for a more general audience about plants and gardens.
+In 2025, CSIRO Publishing released a book of 50 essays by Entwisle, with illustrations by his son Jerome KS Entwisle, called 'The Sceptical Botanist: Separating Fact from Fiction'.

 Honours

-The algal genus, Entwisleia F.J.Scott, G.W.Saunders & Kraft, 2013, was named for him.
+The algal genus, Entwisleia F.J.Scott, G.W.Saunders & Kraft, 2013, in its own family Entwisleiaceae and order Entwisleales, was named for him.